NOVEMBER 2018: Baja California, Mexico || Food & Wine Tour

 A group concierge to help with any extra events you may want to plan

-Group transportation across the border to/from downtown San Diego, California and to/from all events listed on the itinerary
+Group transportation to/from San Ysidro, California across the border and to/from all events listed on the itinerary

 Meals listed in the itinerary (including 1 alcoholic drink at each lunch and dinner)